Malaysian Education Minister draws

 On a separate difficulty, Dr. Maszlee stated on Friday that the National Higher Education Fund Corporation (PTPTN) has to clear the air over reintroducing a travel ban for loan defaulters.

-Its chairman, Wan Saiful Wan Jan, had stated an afternoon earlier that it would advocate conveying returned the ban if the human beings comply with it, whilst launching an internet public consultation to acquire ideas for a new repayment scheme and measures to improve PTPTN’s sustainability.
+Its chairman, Wan Saiful Wan Jan, had stated an afternoon earlier that it would advocate conveying the return of the ban if human beings comply with it while launching an internet public consultation to acquire ideas for a new repayment scheme and measures to improve PTPTN’s sustainability.